Miyoko

 Biography

 Miyoko T. Pettit-Toledo ‘15 is a proud graduate of the William S. Richardson School of Law, where she joined the faculty in August 2022 as an Assistant Professor of Law.
 She currently teaches Civil Procedure I & II, Advanced Civil Procedure, and Second Year Seminar.
+Since its inception in 2020, she has also helped to organize and lead the annual non-credit Business Boot Camp course for Richardson law students.

 For her accomplishments, Professor Pettit-Toledo has been recognized as a Best Lawyers: Ones to Watch for outstanding professional excellence in the areas of Alternative Dispute Resolution, Appellate Practice, Commercial Litigation, Labor and Employment Law – Management, Litigation – Bankruptcy, and Litigation – Real Estate.
 She has also been recognized as a Super Lawyers Rising Star for outstanding lawyering in Business Litigation.